vsenderov/rdf4r/README.md

 ### Creation and serialization of RDF

 RDF4R uses an amortized vector data structure to store RDF triples as mutable [R6](https://cran.r-project.org/web/packages/R6/vignettes/Introduction.html) objects (third element).
 Blank nodes are partially supported: a triple may contain an anonymous RDF object (a list of triples with the same subject) as its object.
-In this case, the parent RDF is serialed as turtle by using the bracket syntax.
-Current serialization only supports Turtle and only supports adding new triples.
+In this case, the parent RDF is serialed as [Turtle by using the bracket syntax](https://www.w3.org/TR/turtle/#BNodes).
+Current serialization only supports Turtle (and its variant Trig) and only supports adding new triples.

 ### A basic vocabulary of semantic elements